 So while this saves time with the manual process of mixing, you still need some prep work and time.
 Keep in mind that becaues of the pre-freezing requirement, if you want to do multiple batches, you’ll need to prefreeze multiple bowls.

 Not all machines in this category require you to pre-freeze the bowl, but some do.
 Here is a Cuisinart that fits this category.

 Method 3: Making Gelato only with a Gelato Maker

 The third method is the most convenient method as it requires only a machine made specifically for gelato.
 In this method, you add the ingredients to the machine and in over simplified terms, you turn the machine on and let it work its magic.

-You can also invest in some ice cream or gelato recipe books too which are helpful especially when starting out and not being sure of the exact measurements you might need for various flavors.
+Having your own gelato recipe books are helpful especially when starting out and not being sure of the exact measurements you might need for various flavors.

-For those who enjoy thinking up their own creations – this is one type of dessert you’ve got to try – regardless of which method you decide to use.
+For those who enjoy thinking up their own creations – this is one type of dessert you’ve got to try – regardless of method!